-- Provide radar and lidar training to 50 police officers statewide through online courses in order to increase the number of police officers who can utilize speed equipment to enforce speeding laws in Oregon by December 31, 2009. - Provide training and certification to at least 100 police officers in distance between cars technology to assist in reducing the incidence of following too close crashes by December 31, 2009. - Coordinate delivery of the Police Supervisors Conference and train 300 officers prior to December 31, 2009. - Provide 3-day regional crash investigations training to at least 100 police officers by December 31, 2009. - Provide at least 20 scholarships to Police Motor Officer training opportunities by December 31, 2009.
+• Provide radar and lidar training to 100 police officers statewide through online courses in order to increase the number of police officers who can utilize speed equipment to enforce speeding laws in Oregon by December 31, 2010.

+- Provide training and certification to at least 100 police officers in distance between cars technology to assist in reducing the incidence of following too close crashes by December 31, 2010. - Coordinate delivery of the Police Supervisors Conference and train a total of 300 officers during two training conferences prior to December 31, 2010. - Provide 3-day regional crash investigations training to a total of 100 police officers in two training conferences by December 31, 2010. - Provide at least 20 scholarships to Police Motor Officer training opportunities by December 31, 2010.

-- · Send out two statewide announcements offering the online lidar and radar training. - Announce and coordinate Distance Between Cars Technology Certification.
-Provide certification to 50 police officers. - Begin planning process for 2009 Police Supervisors Conference. - Participate as requested on the Speed Task Force. - Provide one 3-day regional crash investigations training course to at least 40 police. - Provide scholarship assistance to at least 10 Motor officers.
+- Send out two statewide announcements offering the online lidar and radar training. - Announce and coordinate Distance Between Cars Technology Certification.
+Provide certification to 50 police officers. - Begin planning process for 2010 Police Supervisors Conference. - Participate as requested on the Speed Task Force. - Provide one 3-day regional crash investigations training course to at least 40 police. - Provide scholarship assistance to at least 10 Motor officers.

-Continue to provide a Transportation Safety Specialist position in each of the Oregon Department of Transportation regions, providing a safety perspective to all operations as well as direct communication between the Oregon Department of Transportation and local transportation safety agencies and programs.
+Continue to provide a Transportation Safety Specialist position in each of the Oregon Department of Transportation regions, providing a safety perspective to all operations as well as direct communication between ODOT and local transportation safety agencies and programs.